MEDVEDx64/bnagen/README.md

-*bnagen* is in development state now.
-Currently this code does not work.
-It should be a Bow-n-Arrow map generator for Worms Armageddon.
+*bnagen* is a Bow-n-Arrow map generator for Worms Armageddon.
-Maybe in future I'll rewrite it in Java.
+Currently in "draft-preview" state.